 The Newton Public Schools (NPS) are among the best in the Commonwealth.
 Great schools are a critical city service and serve as the cornerstone of Newton's success.
-We focus on achieving our dual goals of academic excellence and educational equity.
+Our educators focus on achieving our dual goals of academic excellence and educational equity.
 Our educators work diligently to meet the needs - educational, social and emotional, extracurricular - of every student in our diverse community.
 NPS also focuses on challenging our students while providing a safe, supportive, and inclusive learning environment.
-Unlike many cities and towns in Massachusetts, during the past decade, the number of school age children attending the Newton Public Schools has increased by approximately 1,250 students or 10%.
+Unlike many cities and towns in Massachusetts, during the past decade, the number of school age children attending the Newton Public Schools increased by approximately 1,250 students or 10%.
+In the last two years, though, enrollment has dipped.
+Total NPS enrollment was 12,750 in FY2018, 12,685 in FY2019, and though not yet finalized, is expected to approximate 12,625 in FY2020.